Where did 'Burton Bradstock' come from?

 Village sale in 1951 and 1958 - details of catalogues covering the sale of the major part of the village from the Pitt-Rivers Estate - Ray West

-Green Fingers Club - a preliminary page based on some photos and a film taken during a presentation to the Weymouth Lifeboat
+Green Fingers Club - a collection of photos and a film taken during a presentation to the Weymouth Lifeboat

 A Brief History of the WI Hall - Wendy Green